AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 # Usage

-**1. Change Target and Retrain**
+**1. Training, Changing Target and Simulation**

-To dynamically update the target position and retrain the model:
+To use the script, dynamically update the target position and retrain the model:

       python ChangingTarget.py